Joel Best

 • Acknowledgements, Notes and Index

-Review by Bernie Madison, Univ. of Arkansas: "As we know swim in information, much of it bogus or biased, spotting dubious data is super important.
+Review by Bernie Madison, Univ. of Arkansas: "As we now swim in information, much of it bogus or biased, spotting dubious data is super important.
 In Stat-Spotting, Joel Best plays off the format of field guides to give readers good commonsense ways not only to sense bad data but also to understand what's wrong.
 Broken up into short independent sections, the book is easy and enjoyable to read.
 I will recommend it to my students, and to others, as a resource for critical consumers of numbers."

 Review by Neil Lutsky, Carleton college: "Stat-spotting proposes to help readers become more critical consumers of statistical claims.
 It is an important work that addresses a significant problem in contemporary society: thoughtlessness about numerical claims.
 Joel Best provides a direct, accessible guide to critical readings of statistics."